bcgov/BC-Policy-Framework-For-GitHub/github/README.md

 Security Insight feature is available for all orgs linked to the corporate GitHub Enterprise account as well branch protection and code owners for private repos.
 Branch protection only allows specific people to push to the protected branch.
 Code owners feature allows enabling automated reviews, e.g. if a specific user is a code owner of the certain files they are automatically added as PR reviewers and their approval is required before the code can be merged.
 *Who should use this org*: product teams that need a permanent location for their closed sourced code.
 Each Ministry team must purchase their own [user licenses]((https://developer.gov.bc.ca/Use-of-GitHub-Enterprise-User-Licenses-in-BC-Gov)) in order to use the org.

+*Who can create repos in this org*: Ministry GitHub admins.
+Consult with your Ministry's IMB to get in touch with the GitHub admins.

 ### `bcgov-platform-services` org
 *Public/private*: **private**

 *What is it for*: This org is used by  **Platform Services Team only**  and contains Platform configuration scripts such CCM GitOps manifests (this org allows for the guaranteed amount of GitHub Actions) as well as for managing the `Maintainer` (aka admin) access to the Openshift Platform clusters.
 All our public repos are contained in `bcgov` org.

 *Who should use this org*: Platform Services Team only

+*Who can create repos in this org*: Platform Services Team only

 Other uses of GitHub:
  - GitHub app integration e.g. SonarCloud testing, a third-party app needs be enabled for each repo individally.
 The Platform Service Team's approval is required for all third party app integration in all BC Gov's orgs.